 What if it’s been more than 5 years since my first offense?
 This is old law.
 Previously, the first question we’d ask would be whether you had four offenses within five years.
 This would determine whether the charge was a felony or not.
 Unfortunately, the way the law currently works is that all fourth offense drunk driving charges are felonies.

-Every criminal case we defend at Meyer Van Severen, S.C. is different.
+Every criminal case we defend at Van Severen Law Office is different.
 Some of those cases involve a large number of pre-trial motions.
 Others are simply trial cases, where our goal is to put your allegations in front of a jury to achieve a not-guilty finding.

 But we start in the same place for all charges: are there any motions we can file to put your case in a better position moving forward?
 For example, drunk driving cases involve you, a vehicle, and law enforcement somehow making contact with that vehicle.
 Were you passed out behind the wheel?
 Or did the police actually stop your moving vehicle.
 If the vehicle was moving, did the cops having probable cause (or reasonable suspicion) to stop you?
 If not, we’ve likely found our first motion.